AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 #### Saul Bernaber, Thomas Bradford, Emily Wood
 #### 15 March 2019

+**To-Do List**
+- Add comments to the Python code.
+- Make the Python code more efficient by using functions that AguaClara provides
+- **Complete** Fix the placement of Figures
+- Could you upload the method file and actually link it here?

 **[Sidney: Hello friends! i will be commenting throughout your report in these bolded brackets.]**

 **[I see that you guys have created a new file.
 PLEASE DO NOT DELETE GRADER COMMENTS IN YOUR SUBMISSIONS.
 We need to be able to refer back to them to see that you have properly addressed them.
 After we see that you have addressed them, we will delete the comments ourselves.
 In the future, we would greatly appreciate it if you didn't start a new file but continuously worked on one file.]**